0

 Why We Do It:

-We acknowledge that national austerity cuts have hit “non-essential” subjects hard including music.
+We believe that national austerity cuts have hit “non-essential” subjects hard including music.
 We also recognise that school budgets have little flexibility to provide experiences such as live music.
 This is particularly true for schools in the more deprived areas of our local communities.

 Even our short introductions to classical music can have a positive effect on the children participating in them.
 Music—listened to and performed—has been shown to contribute to mental wellbeing.